-The managing board of NWB Bank (the 'Managing Board') consists of chairman R.A.
+The managing board of NWB Bank consists of chairman R.A.
 (Ron) Walkier and members L.M.T.
 (Lidwin) van Velden and F. J. (Frenk) van der Vliet.
-The supervisory board of NWB Bank (the 'Supervisory Board') currently consists of seven members, which are listed in 'Nederlandse Waterschapsbank N.V.'
+The supervisory board of NWB Bank currently consists of seven members, which are listed in 'Nederlandse Waterschapsbank N.V.'